Menu

 • IMG buff

-• International airfare/tax/baggage fee
+• International airfare/tax/baggage fees

-• Taxi/transportation to/from airport
+• Taxi/transportation to/from airport and hotel in Punta Arenas

 • Single supplement accommodations in hotel in Punta Arenas